 Most store bought brands of air freshener have such a strong smell that all they do is cover up odors.
 When using essential oils, you not only will freshen up the smell in the room but you can actually clean the air.

 Using oils such as Lemon, Rosemary, Clove, Cinnamon and Eucalyptus helps to kill airborne bacteria quite effectively.
 Several popular essential oil companies have come out with their own version of these oils meant for diffusing and protecting against illness and contagious diseases.
 The blend I prefer is Shield.
 I use this in my room spray during the winter months to ward off sickness.
-I spray it all over each room.
-I believe it not only helps contain the sickness to one person but it also strengthens the immune system of the sick.
+It can be sprayed all over each room.
+It not only helps contain the sickness to one person but it also strengthens the immune system of the sick.
 You can also make your own Thieves Blend.

 I also love just plain Lavender.
 Lavender is amazing.
 The calming effect it can have blows my mind!
 I love to spray it in my daughter’s rooms to help calm them, especially near bed time.
-I spray it on our linens during the week.
-I spray it on the carpet and furniture as well.
+Spray it on your sheets all through out the week for added freshness and relaxation!
+It can be sprayed on the carpet and furniture as well.
 I like to keep a small spray bottle in my car for long car rides.
 It really does relax everyone and curbs the “are we there yet” to a minimum!

 A peppermint spray is also a great room freshener.
 Peppermint helps to awaken and sharpen the mind and can clear brain fog.
 It helps keep you alert and comes in handy when things need to get done in a timely manner!
 Not to mention, it detours bugs-especially spiders.

 Citrus Oils smell incredibly happy and fresh and paired with lavender can be downright heavenly!
 Lemon and bergamot are my favorites!
 Remember, if you have cats, citrus oils should be used with great caution and ventilation.